-There are more than 130,000 people of Moroccan descent living in Germany, many with both German and Moroccan citizenship.
-22,000 children take part in the native language programme in Germany.
+There are more than 130,000 people of Moroccan descent living in Germany.

-In 2012, Germany ranked seventh among Morocco’s trading partners, behind France, Spain and the United States and China.
-During the period January-October 2013, Morocco ranked 63rd among Germany’s international trading partners as a supplier of German imports (EUR 792 million) and 57th as a buyer of German exports (EUR 1.6 billion), Germany thus recording a balance of trade surplus amounting to EUR 820 million.
-These figures do not, however, properly reflect the volume of bilateral trade as a number of companies do business through their French branches, the transactions appearing in these branches’ accounts.
+In 2013, Germany ranked seventh among Morocco’s trading partners, behind France, Spain, the United States and China.
+During the period January-October 2013, Morocco ranked 63rd among Germany’s international trading partners as a supplier of German imports (EUR 792 million) and 58th as a buyer of German exports (EUR 1.374 billion), Germany thus recording a balance of trade surplus of EUR 645 million.
+These figures do not, however, properly reflect the volume of bilateral trade as a number of companies do business through their French branches.

-According to figures supplied by the German Chamber of Commerce and Industry in Morocco, there are more than 120 companies with German capital interest in Morocco, mainly concentrated in the Casablanca area.
-Most of them are sales offices, some of which handle business with francophone countries in sub-Saharan Africa via Morocco.
+There are more than 120 companies with German capital interest in Morocco, mainly concentrated in the Casablanca area.
+Most of them are sales offices, some of which handle business with francophone countries in sub-Saharan Africa from Morocco.
 Germany’s principal exports to Morocco are motor vehicles, machinery, electrical goods and chemical products.
-New opportunities are opening up in the following sectors: the automotive supply industry, infrastructure/construction, environment (water, waste, recycling) and agriculture (Morocco being one of the principal imports of German breeding cattle).
+New opportunities are opening up in the following sectors: the automotive supply industry, infrastructure/construction, building technology, environment (water, waste, recycling) and agriculture (Morocco being one of the principal importers of German breeding cattle).

 A bilateral double taxation agreement has been in force since 1974 and an investment protection agreement since 2008.

 Development cooperation is a cornerstone of German relations with Morocco.
 Germany is one of Morocco’s largest bilateral donors.
 As a partner country of Germany, Morocco is the second largest recipient of German funding in the Middle East and North Africa, after Egypt.
 For 2012 and 2013, Germany has pledged Morocco a total of EUR 771.5 million, mainly in the form of loans.
 At the 2014 intergovernmental negotiations, Germany intends to make further commitments.
-With its focus on water management, the environment/climate change including renewable energy and sustainable economic development, German development cooperation with Morocco specifically targets the core areas of economic and social development.
+With its focus on water management, the environment/climate change (including renewable energy) and sustainable economic development, German development cooperation with Morocco is active in core areas of economic and social development.

-Besides programme work, the main focus of German cultural activities in Morocco is on promoting the German language as well as scientific and academic cooperation.
-The Goethe Institute has branch offices in Casablanca and Rabat and two dialogue points for German, in Tangiers and Oujda.
-The Goethe Institute also looks after six PASCH schools.
+Besides programme work, German cultural activities in Morocco focus on promoting the German language and scientific and academic cooperation.
+The Goethe Institute has branch offices in Casablanca and Rabat and two German dialogue points, in Tangiers and Oujda.
+The Goethe Institute also looks after five PASCH schools.

 There are German-Moroccan intercultural associations in Tangiers and Safi.

-In higher education, there are more than 20 cooperation arrangements between German and Moroccan universities as well as a joint funding programme for bilateral research projects.
+In higher education, there are more than 20 partnerships between German and Moroccan universities as well as a joint funding programme for bilateral research projects.
 Partnerships also exist between the German Research Foundation and Morocco’s National Scientific Research Centre (CNRS) and between the German Archaeological Institute and Morocco’s National Archaeological Research Centre (INSAP).
 There are German departments at the Universities of Fez, Rabat and Casablanca as well as at the King Fahd School of Translation in Tangiers.
 Two academic teachers seconded by the German Academic Exchange Service (DAAD) teach in Rabat and Fez and offer student advice services.
 The DAAD staff working in Morocco also includes a language lecturer and a Herder Programme guest lecturer.